MSthe00/Maturbot/README.md

   - A Quote of the day
   - A voting system
   - Some statistics

 Some planned features are:
   - Better CSS
-  - More comments in the code
   - Fancy statistics
   - A quiz modes

 Known bugs:
   - Verification process doesnt even remotely work because PHP emails are cancer
-  - There is no Password reset and there wont be one because PHP emails are cancer
+  - There is no password reset and there wont be one because PHP emails are cancer

+Security Threats
+  - There are many easy SQL injections possible
+  - There is no HTTPS

 Changelog:
   - 1.3 (24.04.17)
 	- Voting System